GroceriStar/groceristar-fetch/README.md

 - [ ] [ChickenKyiv Free Menu Release import data](https://github.com/GroceriStar/static-data/issues/10)
 ---

+ - Proposal: add to each `get` method an attribute, related to debug.
+I assume we'll need to have one `get` method, with cases, where we return a different data.
+And when we pass a debug flag into our method - we'll get console.log with result, before returning it.

+ - Proposal: have a one common place for common methods, that we're using quite often.
+Example: we need departments at CK and at GS. we need recipes at CK and S. We need menus at CK and MC

+- Proposal: random stuff use lodash functions...

+- Proposal: use module resolver.... with a new babel 7 core

 @TODO use different flags for one command in order to call different imports

 [npm-run-script](https://docs.npmjs.com/cli/run-script)

 [Introduction to NPM Scripts](https://medium.freecodecamp.org/introduction-to-npm-scripts-1dbb2ae01633)